squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/LoggingOnly.rst

 #format wiki
 #language en

-## This is a template for helping with new configuration examples.
-Remove this comment and add some descriptive text.
-A title is not necessary as the WikiPageName is already added here.

 = Logging usernames when using passthrough authentication =

 <<Include(ConfigExamples, , from="^## warning begin", to="^## warning end")>>